MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

     private void SetSpatialized()
     {
         m_IsSpatialized = true;
-        SourceObject.spatialBlend = 1;
+        m_SourceObject.spatialBlend = 1;
         m_TextMeshPro.SetText("Set Stereo");
-        //SourceObject.outputAudioMixerGroup = RoomEffectGroup;
+        //m_SourceObject.outputAudioMixerGroup = RoomEffectGroup;
     }

     private void SetStereo()
     {
         m_IsSpatialized = false;
-        SourceObject.spatialBlend = 0;
+        m_SourceObject.spatialBlend = 0;
         m_TextMeshPro.SetText("Set Spatialized");
-        //SourceObject.outputAudioMixerGroup = MasterGroup;
+        //m_SourceObject.outputAudioMixerGroup = MasterGroup;
     }

 }
 ```

 > [!NOTE]
-> Several lines of the script are commented out.
-These lines will be uncommented in [Chapter 5](unity-spatial-audio-ch5.md).

-> [!NOTE]
 > To enable or disable spatialization, the script only adjusts the **spatialBlend** property, leaving the **spatialization** property enabled.
 In this mode, Unity still applies the **Volume** curve.
-Otherwise, if the user were to disable spatialization when far from the source, they would hear the volume increase abruptly. <br>
+Otherwise, if the user were to disable spatialization when far from the source, they would hear the volume increase abruptly. <br> <br>
 > If you prefer to fully disable spatialization, modify the script to also adjust the **spatialization** boolean property of the **SourceObject** variable.

 ## Attach your script and drive it from the button